rewelcabiles/The-Dungeons-of-Zrevius/README.md

 You need python 3.6.x

-run ```game_functions.py``` and type ```look```
+run ```game_functions.py```

-#### You can use the dungeon generator in your game.

-While an actual game is still missing, the foundation of the Dungeon Generator is working!
-Checkout the wiki on using it!
-[Using the Dungeon Generator In Your Game](https://github.com/Firetryer/TextRougelike/wiki/Using-the-Dungeon-Generator-in-your-game.)

- Will update it with more information in the future

 #### Features Completed
-1) Dungeon Generator creates a Maze of rooms
-2) Dungeon Generator can create items with a chance of a unique item when creating them.
-3) Dungeon Generator randomly adds items to the rooms
-4) The foundation of adding names and descriptions to anything
-5) Can enter doors to go move around other rooms
-6) The foundation of creating menus
+1) Randomly generated dungeon.
+2) Semi-randomly generated equipment(Only weapons for now), and various other things you can pick up and equip.
+3) Move around the different areas.
+4) Semi-Randomly generated monsters with stats.
+(Can't interact with them for now though)
+5) Inventory Management.
+(Kind of clunky, but thats mostly the menu system that I'll improve in the future)

 #### Features being worked on:
-1) NPC Generation (Includes monsters and passive NPCs)
+1) NPC Interaction
 2) Combat Mechanics
-3) Inventory Management
-4) Consumable Use
+3) Consumable Use
-5) More Item Variety
+4) More Item Variety
-6) More Monster Variety
+5) More Monster Variety
-7 More Variety in General
+6) More Variety in General

 #### Future Plans
 1) A Main Quest